History of English Literature | Anglo-Saxon to Modern Era

 History of English Literature starts with the emergence of English language.
 Like any other language, English Language has gone through different periods of evolution.
 It evolved over centuries and made a very rapid transformation in its form.
-English literature that we have in the Modern Era differs greatly from the Chaucerian Period or before this.
+English literature that we have in the Modern Era is very different from the Chaucerian Period or before this.
 How it transformed over the time and what terms were allotted to different periods: We will have a detailed study period wise.
-The main literary periods of ‘history of English literature’ are:
+The main literary periods of ‘history of English literature’ are as follows:

 Name of Literary Eras in History of English Literature: